Wednesday newsletters always feature a hotel or flight review.

-I recently enjoyed an incredible holiday in French Polynesia (Tahiti, Moorea, and Bora Bora).
-I will publish the following trip reports over the coming weeks:
+In summer 2022, I enjoyed an incredible holiday in French Polynesia (Tahiti, Moorea, and Bora Bora).
+You can read my trip reports here:

 - Review: Air Tahiti Nui Boeing 787 Dreamliner Business Class from Paris to Los Angeles (today)